 This saw has an extendable pole to help it have more reach.
 On average, such saws can extend from 7 to 16 feet or more.
 It comes down to the model you pick.

 The cutting end has six to eight teeth per inch.
 This blade design and the number of teeth per inch make it ideal for pruning trees.
+With a reputation for safe and reliable service, Arlington tree pruning and removal service is a company you can trust.
+Their skilled team specializes in tree trimming, pruning, and removal.

 It is worth noting that you can also get a powered pole saw.
 This allows for more efficiency and cutting speed if you have a large area to cut.